-The following list exemplifies some of the types of minor projects which may not require a building permit, but do require a Heritage Permit:
+This type of application is only used when no other permits are required for the work to be undertaken.
+The following list identifies some of the types of minor projects which require a Heritage Permit:

 - new or different cladding materials for both walls and roofs;

-- repair and restoration of original elements;
+- repair and restoration of original elements

 - painting;

 - new or different windows or doors;

-- changes or removal of architectural decoration or features;
+- changes or removal of architectural decoration or features:

 - introduction of skylights or awnings;

-- masonry cleaning and repointing;
+- · masonry cleaning and repointing;

 - new or extended fences;

 - new or increased parking areas;

 - patios located in the front yard;

-- permanent lamp installations;
+- · permanent lamp installations;

-- television satellite dishes;
+- television satellite dishes

 - mechanical equipment that can be viewed from the streetscape;

+- planting or removal of trees in the public right-ofway;

-- hard landscaping, such as retaining walls, rock gardens, hard surfaced pathways, visible from the public domain; and
+- hard landscaping, such as retaining walls, rock gardens, hard surfaced pathways, visible from the public domain

-- all above-ground public works.
+- · all above-ground public works.